isadri/inception/README.md

 Let's look at each piece of this command:
   1. First, we told Docker to run a command using `docker run`.
   2. In the `-it` flags, the `-i` flag keeps **STDIN** open from the container, even if we're not attached to it.
 This persistent standard input is one half of what we need for an interactive shell.
 The `-t` flag is the other half and tells Docker to assign a pseudo-tty to the container we're about to create.
 This provides us with an interactive shell in the new container.
-  3. Next, we to Docker which image to use to create a container, in this case the **debian** image.
+  3. Next, we told Docker which image to use to create a container, in this case the **debian** image.
 So what was happening in the background here?
 Firstly, Docker checked locally for the **debian** image.
 If it can't find the image on our local Docker host, it will reach out to the Docker Hub registry, and look for it there.
 Once Docker has found the image, it downloaded the image and stored it on the local host.
 Docker then used this image to create a new container inside a filesystem.
 The container has a network, IP address, and a bridge interface to talk to the local host.
 Finally, we told Docker which command to run in our new container, in this case launching a Bash shell with the `/bin/bash` command.
 When the container had been created, Docker ran the `/bin/bash` command inside it, and the container's shell was presented to us.